Mapping in R

 This fix was developed by members of the APSU OIT.
 Do not try if you are not familiar with installing software or setting system variables.
 Use at your own risk.

 To use OpenStreetMap you need to first obtain upper-left and lower-right coordinates for the location you are interested in displaying.
-This can be done through programs like Google Earth or through min() and max() commands using the information in your dataset.
+This can be done through programs like Google Earth, Google Maps, or through min() and max() commands on the coordinate information in your dataset.

 CampusMap <- openmap(c(36.5360,-87.3570),